 your lifestyle and aspirations.

-manufacturing and laborer occupations, with 31.7% of the residents employed.
+executive, management, and professional occupations, with 31.5% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

 (20.0%), and 15.2% in clerical, assistant, and tech support occupations.